Zenahr/tech-writer-test/article/src/md.md

 This tutorial is meant as a quick step-by-step guide to get started using the [HN API](https://github.com/HackerNews/API) whilst also teaching some fundamental things about APIs and introducing useful tools for testing APIs.
 This tutorial is mainly geared towards junior developers.

 ## Hacker News
-- What is the website about?
-- What kind of content does exist?
-(Comments, Stories etc.)

 [Hacker News](https://news.ycombinator.com/) is a social news website focusing on computer science and entrepreneurship.
 It follows the "anything that gratifies one's intellectual curiosity" slogan.
+If you haven't been on Hacker News before, feel free to pause this guide and stop by to get a feel of what we're going to work with.
 (Source: [Wiki](https://en.wikipedia.org/wiki/Hacker_News))

+### Types of Content

+Content posted on Hacker News can be put into one of the following categories:

+- Stories
+- Jobs
+- Comments
+- Ask Hacker News

+We will learn how to get the content using a

 ## Precourse on what APIs are
 - Disclaimer (You can skip this if you have worked with APIs before)